Moebytes/Moebytes/README.md

-Mostly a TypeScript developer.
-I also know bits of Python, C#, and C++
+I mainly have experience with Typescript/Javascript and some experience with Python, C++, C#, and Java.

 Apps: \
 [Music Player](https://github.com/Moebits/Music-Player) \